watty62/100-days-of-code/log.md

 I've reversed sorted by date order the log below.
 I've also adopted ISO8601 date formats for consistency.

+### Day 5: 2017-Jan-06

+**Today's Progress** Added and tested code to create a SQLite database and populate the main table of monthly data per station.
+Still to create a linked table to store both the period definition (e.g. 9 = 13 Nov to 10 Dec) and the overall network performance

+**Thoughts** Managed over an hour again but too tired tonight to do more.

 ### Day 4: 2017-Jan-05

 **Today's Progress**: Tidied a litte code.
 Worked on getting the Git files sorted and pushing those to the repo below.
 Also forked and published this repo.

 **Thoughts** Unsettled by being thrown into VI editor for the first time since about 1998!
-Please that I've created a first public version.
+Pleased that I've created a first public version.

 **Link(s) to work**
 You can find the project on my [Github Repo](https://github.com/watty62/SRPPM)